gchq/gaffer-doc/docs/getting-started/example-deployment/writing-the-schema.md

 !!! tip
-    Of course technically, all of these properties could be encapsulated in a string but assigning a relevant type allows some additional type specific features (covered later) as it would in traditional programming.
+    Of course technically, all of these properties could be encapsulated in a string but assigning a relevant type allows some additional type specific features when doing things like grouping and aggregation as it would in traditional programming.

 If we make a type for each of the possible properties using the standard Java classes we end up with the following.